Ediwir/pf2e-alchemyABP/README.md

 ## Current state:

 - item list is up to date (2022 May 7th, Book of the Dead)
-- some items missing art: Ectoplasmic Tracer, War Blood Mutagen.
+- some items missing art: Ectoplasmic Tracer.
 - some bombs missing art: junk bomb, mud bomb, pernicious spore bomb, pressure bomb, tallow bomb, twigjack sack, water bomb.
 - the ABP trait is implemented and assigned, but not searchable.